mephi42/initramfs-wrap/README.md

 * Debugging with GDB requires Ctrl+C to be working, which in some setups might kill QEMU.
 [Here is the fix](https://stackoverflow.com/a/49751144).
+* Some scripts in the original initramfs might access `/dev/console` directly, bypassing `tmux`.
+Such scripts need to be adjusted.

 # Links